skvn/crud/docs/Config/Relations.md

 But, there are 2 other options for providing JSON:
 - Use `find` property in the field configuration array.
 In this case, the package would call a method provided in `find` property on the relation model.
-This method should accept an array of relation IDs as the only parameter.
+This accepts the property name as the first param, and an array of relation IDs as the second parameter.

 **Example:** Let's say we have an `Article` that is linked with `Category` as many-to-many (BelongsToMany) relation.
 The field config for such property would be:
 ```